Hero Image

 EXCITING ENGINEERING NEWS!

-After years of offering a successful Associate of Science in Engineering Studies degree, Southern Adventist University is adding a four-year program of its own in Fall 2023.
+After years of offering a successful Associate of Science in Engineering Studies degree, Southern Adventist University graduated its first group of bachelor's students in 2024.

-The new Bachelor of Science in Engineering (BSE) program will provide students with a broad foundation in engineering principles while also allowing them to specialize in Computer, Electrical, or Mechanical Engineering–concentrations chosen based on national student demand data, prospective student data, competitor analysis, and curricular and financial efficiency.
+The new Bachelor of Science in Engineering (BSE) program provides students with a broad foundation in engineering principles.
+It allows them to specialize in Computer, Electrical, or Mechanical Engineering–concentrations chosen for Phase I and II of program development based on national student demand data, prospective student data, competitor analysis, and curricular efficiency.

 “I am excited about being able to complete my engineering degree at Southern Adventist University.
 I’ve had some really good experiences here so far: wonderful professors who are always available to help me, great friends, and a solid spiritual environment.
 I’m looking forward to staying here and being one of the first BSE graduates from Southern!” -Annaliese Haugen